Overview

 Once the bones of a space are in place, I can go through and start adding the scripting.
 At this stage, the system functionality of the level is fleshed out.
 Quests and critical systems, such as doors or elevators, are added.
 I also work on enemy placement and encounter building during this step.
 Tweaking spaces and asset positions to work with each other to build out encounters and points of interest.
 I’ll also add any puzzles or environmental interactions during this step, such as kill barriers, save points, or NPCs.

-Art Pass:
+Art Pass

 After the bones and flesh of a level are in place, I work on adding the skin.
 This process involved placing art assets to correspond with the white box and maintain the design decision made in earlier stages.
 To me, art passes are an iterative process.
 I will build out the art of a level in stages.
 I allow each stage to influence the other stages.
 Once I have a level looking the way I want it to look, I’ll make sure to optimize it for my target platform and 60 frames per second.